sorbet/sorbet.run/docs/talks/QCon2024/index.md

 :::incremental

-* Gen-packages
-  * ...with a lot of attention to error messages, since graphs are hard!
+* `gen-packages`, for automatically fixing up imports and exports
+  * ...and visualizing error messages when we hit the ratchet!
-* Package explorer
+* Package Explorer, for visualizing package dependencies
-  * ...and a whole host of visibility/analysis tools
-* Dependency Doctor
+* Dependency Doctor: "I've hit a dependency issue, what do I do?"
-  * ...for when automated suggestions are great!
+  * ...including automated codemod suggestions!
-* LSP integration
+* Editor integration for packaging errors and fixes
-  * ...for immediate feedback when possible!
+  * ...immediate feedback is _invaluable_!

 :::